Radioiodine (I-131) Therapy

 Understanding Feline Hyperthyroidism

 Feline hyperthyroidism is a condition resulting from the excessive production of thyroid hormone, and it predominantly affects middle-aged to older cats.
-This disorder arises due to the overactivity of one or both thyroid glands, often caused by a benign enlargement or, in rare cases, by thyroid carcinoma.
+This disorder arises due to the overactivity of one or both thyroid glands, often caused by a benign tumor or, in rare cases, by thyroid carcinoma.
 Hyperthyroidism is the most common endocrine disorder in cats, emphasizing the need for regular health checks, especially in older cats.
+It is our goal to have this disease diagnosed before it causes outward clinical changes, for the best care of your furry family member.

 Common Symptoms of Hyperthyroidism